annaelizabeth2019/weather-api/README.md

 - **Input Validation**: Validates coordinate ranges and formats
 - **Error Handling**: Comprehensive error handling with meaningful messages

+## Important: Coverage Limitations

+**⚠️ The National Weather Service API only covers the United States and its territories.**

+This service will return errors for coordinates outside:
+- **Continental US**: 25°N to 50°N, 65°W to 125°W
+- **Alaska**: 50°N to 75°N, 140°W to 180°E
+- **Hawaii**: 19°N to 23°N, 154°W to 162°W
+- **Puerto Rico & Caribbean**: 15°N to 20°N, 68°W to 80°W

 ## Temperature Classification

 - **Hot**: 80°F and above